Posted 01.19.2023 by Josh Krakauer

 Some brands separate their ongoing (organic) social media content strategy from their paid social and content marketing strategy.
 If this is the case for you too, your content blueprint may look a little different.

 Now that you have a framework, ask yourself… Does your existing content enable you to post with purpose?
-To post with purpose, use what makes your audience care, share, aware, and convert.
+To post with purpose, use what makes your audience care, share, be aware, and convert.
 Let’s break those down:

 What type of content makes audiences care?
 The general mantra in social media marketing is don’t interrupt what interests people—be what interests people.
 Research from Paddle Consulting shows that interesting content breaks down into the following categories:

+🤣 Funny Content: Help people laugh.
 Funny content isn’t limited to jokes and memes (though there’s a place for that).
 Finding your funny can come in the form of your playful brand voice in post and reply copy, or relatable observations and videos that resonate with your audience.
-(At Sculpt, we’re fans of the latter: Watch “ Social Media IRL “)

 Who and what makes your audience laugh?